List of irredentist claims or disputes: Sri Lanka

+United States

+Donald Trump, after becoming president of the United States in January 2025, has made various proposals regarding the enlargement of the United States.
+At various points in time, he has made suggestions to annex Canada, Mexico, Greenland, the Panama Canal and the Gaza Strip.
+In addition, key Trump ally Elon Musk suggested the United States could invade the United Kingdom, to "liberate the people of Britain from their tyrannical government".

+On 7 January 2025, Canadian prime minister Justin Trudeau said there wasn't "a snowball's chance in hell" of Canada joining the United States.
+Polling of Canadians following the statements found 90% were against annexation.
+Mexican President Claudia Sheinbaum responded to the statements, saying "Mexico is a free, sovereign, and independent country, and we will always defend that."
+The Danish government repeatedly stated "Greenland is not for sale".
+Polling of Greenlanders suggested 85% were against annexation.
+Panamanian president José Raúl Mulino rejected Trump's claims about "retaking" the Panama Canal, stating "Every square meter of the Panama Canal and its adjacent area belong to Panama and will continue to be.
+The sovereignty and independence of our country are not negotiable."
+Trump's statements proposing to annex the Gaza Strip were widely condemned internationally, including by the UK, France, Saudi Arabia, Jordan, Egypt and Turkey, as well as by Palestinian leaders.

 Major non-governmental irredentist claims

 Albania

 Greater Albania or Ethnic Albania as called by the Albanian nationalists themselves, is an irredentist concept of lands outside the borders of Albania which are considered part of a greater national homeland by most Albanians, based on claims on the present-day or historical presence of Albanian populations in those areas.
 The term incorporates claims to all of Kosovo, as well as territories in the neighbouring countries Montenegro, Greece, Serbia and North Macedonia.
 According to the Gallup Balkan Monitor 2010 report, the idea of a Greater Albania was supported by the majority of Albanians in Albania (63%), Kosovo (81%) and North Macedonia (53%).

 In 2012, as part of the celebrations for the 100th Anniversary of the Independence of Albania, Prime Minister Sali Berisha spoke of "Albanian lands" stretching from Preveza in Greece to Preševo in Serbia, and from the Macedonian capital of Skopje to the Montenegrin capital of Podgorica, angering Albania's neighbours.
 The comments were also inscribed on a parchment that will be displayed at a museum in the city of Vlore, where the country's independence from the Ottoman Empire was declared in 1912.